fivestars/aladdin-demo/docs/nginx.md

       use: false
       port: 8001
 ```
 Set the `use` field to `true`.
 This is all you need to do to see nginx work, you can verify this by restarting the app with `aladdin start`.
-Navigate to the aladdin-demo service pod in the Kubernetes dashboard and you should be able to see two containers running.
+Navigate to the aladdin-demo-server service pod in the Kubernetes dashboard and you should be able to see two containers running.
 Read on for how we did it.

 Since we are just using the `nginx:1.12-alpine` image without modifications, there is no need to create a separate Dockerfile for it.

 We add the nginx configuration files using the templating method described in the [Configuration Files](#configuration-files) section.
-We then add another container for nginx in [aladdin-demo.deploy.yaml](../helm/aladdin-demo/templates/aladdin-demo.deploy.yaml).
+We then add another container for nginx in [server/deploy.yaml](../helm/aladdin-demo/templates/server/deploy.yaml).
 ```yaml
         - name: {{ .Chart.Name }}-nginx
           image: nginx:1.12-alpine